An aquarium needs to be kept clean. If the water becomes polluted, your fish will get sick.

 The buildup happens because you are keeping your fish in a relatively small space with no flushing of the water.
 This is why smaller tanks are harder to maintain, because it is easier for toxins to accumulate.

-The second thing a filter does is creates a current.
+The second thing a filter does is create a current.
 This can agitate the water’s surface which helps to introduce more oxygen to the water.
 This is even more important if you keep plants in your tank.

 Finally a filter is to be a place for bacteria to grow.
 While some types of bacteria can cause disease, they store cultures of beneficial bacteria that break down harmful toxins into safer molecules.